pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 ```python
 from pimoroni_envirowing import gas
 ```
 Just an import is needed here, no code setup required.
-However the gas sensor may need time to warm up before it gives consistent readings (TODO Exact-ish time)
+However the gas sensor may need time to warm up before it gives consistent readings, a day or so from being powered, longer if this is the first time you've used it.

 ```python
 print(gas.read_all())